Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Interruption-aware robust cooperative perception system

 \subsubsection{Multi-scale spatial-temporal prediction model}

-The functionality of the multi-scale spatial-temporal prediction model is to infer the current state of the features of past timesteps given the \textit{communication adaptive historical information}.
-This part will introduce the design of the multi-scale spatial-temporal prediction model, whose architecture is shown in Figure~\ref{fig:prediction model}(a).
+The functionality of the multi-scale spatial-temporal prediction model is to estimate the current state of the features at past timesteps given the \textit{communication adaptive historical information} to recover the missing information due to communication interruptions.
+As mentioned above in the overview, some information relevant to the missing messages have been integrated into \textit{communication adaptive historical information} in the cooperation history, we can recover the missing information due to communication interruptions by estimating the current state of the features at past timesteps.
+Moreover, the \textit{communication adaptive historical information} carries spatial-temporal information from multiple cooperation nodes and multiple timesteps where objects have multiple sizes, the prediction model needs to extract the multi-scale spatial-temporal features for comprehensive prediction.
+The following part will introduce the design of the multi-scale spatial-temporal prediction model, whose architecture is shown in Figure~\ref{fig:prediction model}(a).

-We first extract multi-scale spatial-temporal features of historical information with a spatial-temporal pyramid network.
-This network extract features through two groups of networks.
+Given the \textit{communication adaptive historical information} for node $a_i$, $\mathrm{concat}(\{\mathbf{H}_{i}^{(t-\tau)}\}_{\tau = 1}^{k}$, We first extract multi-scale spatial-temporal features of historical information with a spatial-temporal pyramid network.
+This network extracts features through two groups of networks.
 Each group of networks is mainly composed of two 2D convolution layers in the spatial dimension and a 1-D convolution layer in the time dimension.
 For spatial dimension, 2D convolution layers are applied to downsample the input feature to extract the spatial features.
 For the temporal dimension, the 1-D convolution layer is applied to gradually reduce the temporal resolution.
-After obtaining multiple levels of spatial-temporal features, we fuse them with skip connections, which means that concatenate the lower level of features with the upsampled upper level of features.
+After obtaining multiple levels of spatial-temporal features, we fuse them with skip connections, which concatenate the lower level of features with the upsampled upper level of features.
 In this way, we obtain the features with different spatial resolutions and dynamic information in the temporal dimension, which takes enough information for accurate and complete recovery.

-And then, two convolution layers are used to obtain the output, $\mathbf{F}_{c_i}^{(t)}$, with the size same as the feature to be fused in Eq.~\ref{eq:fusion} , and $c_i$ is the index of the predicted feature.
+Subsequently, two convolution layers are applied to generate the output, denoted as $\mathbf{F}_{c_i}^{(t)}$, with the size matching those of the feature to be fused, as defined in Eq.~\ref{eq:fusion}, where $c_i$ represents the index of the predicted feature.
 The whole prediction process can be formulated as follows,